-Personal information may be disclosed to third parties for the purposes of administering and carrying out the functions of the Incentives System.
+Personal information may be disclosed to third parties for the purposes of administering and carrying out the functions of the Incentive System.
 Third parties include, but are not limited to:

-- the Department of Employment and Workplace Relations and other Australian Government departments and agencies, such as the ATO or Services Australia; or - state or territory government departments and agencies; or - staff of the minister's office; or - Australian Apprenticeship Support Network providers; or - Registered Training Organisations; or - the contractors or agents of these organisations, departments, and agencies.
+- the Department of Employment and Workplace Relations and other Australian Government departments and agencies, such as the ATO or Services Australia; or - state or territory government departments and agencies; or - staff of the minister's office; or - Apprentice Connect Australia Providers; or - Registered Training Organisations; or - the contractors or agents of these organisations, departments, and agencies.